SoccerNet/sn-mvfoul/README.md

 ```
 Download the weights of the model: https://drive.google.com/drive/folders/1N0Lv-lcpW8w34_iySc7pnlQ6eFMSDvXn?usp=share_link

-And save the 8_model.pth.tar file in the folder "interface"
+And save the 8_model.pth.tar file in the folder "interface".

-Once the environment is ready, you can simply run the interface with the following commands:
+Once the environment is ready, you can simply run the interface with the following command:
 ```
 python main.py
 ```

-Then select one or several clips in the folder "Dataset"
+Then select one or several clips in the folder "Dataset".

 ## Demo